RubixML/Server/README.md

 $logger = new File('server.log', 'example', 'Y-m-d H:i:s');
 ```

-## Docker Image
-The [torchello/rubix-ml-server-docker](https://hub.docker.com/r/torchello/rubix-ml-server-docker) is available for a quick start with a trained estimator or to be used for deployment.
-See `README` at the Docker Hub page to get more details.

 ## FAQs
 Here you will find answers to the most frequently asked questions.